-Dow tumbles 300 points on rising COVID-19 cases, stimulus limbo
+Dow drops 650 points as S&P 500, Nasdaq post worst day since September

 |SAP SE

-SAP shares were falling nearly 20% after the European business software maker lowered its outlook for 2020, noting the coronavirus pandemic has pushed back investments by its customers.
+SAP shares plummeted after the European business software maker lowered its outlook for 2020, noting the coronavirus pandemic has pushed back investments by its customers.

 |Ticker